-Study Abroad FAQS
+Study Abroad in Spanish

 Students currently receiving financial aid or scholarships may be able to apply those funds to their study abroad.
 You will meet with your Study Abroad advisor to draft out your potential costs and discuss possible financing options.
 After acceptance to your program, you will meet with a financial aid advisor for more specific advice.